ch604/ytdlsplit/README.md

 # Known Issues
 - Older versions of youtube-dl do not support full description download, and may not pull the full tracklist.
 An upgrade to version 2020.12.02 or later is recommended.
 - Doesn't support playlists, but you /probably/ wouldn't want to split those at timestamps anyway.
 Just use youtube-dl.
-- Timestamps are only scraped when they are not wrapped in other characters, like parentheses, and preceed the tracak name, as follows:
+- Timestamps are only scraped when they are not wrapped in other characters, like parentheses, and preceed the track name, as follows:
 ```
 00:00 track 1
 next is 02:00 track 2